Help

 • Delay (for Play loops only): a delay can be set between the start of the play loop and the start of the linked record loop.
 The delay can be set in Bars, Ticks, Seconds or msec

 • Reverse (for Play loops only): a play loop can play backward.
-For a midi loop, a On notes and the Off notes are interchanged before reversing the loop.
+For a MIDI loop, a On notes and the Off notes are interchanged before reversing the loop.
 Note that the quantization will apply to the note Off.
-It is possible to create a audio reverse of a midi loop by sending the output of a midi track to an audio loop.
+It is possible to create a audio reverse of a MIDI loop by sending the output of a MIDI track to an audio loop.

 • Playback Speed (for Play loops only): change the speed of a play loop.
 For an audio loop the pitch will shift accordingly.
 For a Midi loops the pitch is kept unless « Change Midi Pitch with Speed » is checked.
 If a negative Playback Speed is provided, the loop will play in reverse

-• Midi Transpose (for Play loops only): midi notes will be transposed by the number of semitones specified.
-This will add up to the midi pitch if any.
+• Midi Transpose (for Play loops only): MIDI notes will be transposed by the number of semitones specified.
+This will add up to the MIDI pitch if any.

 • Change Midi Pitch with Speed (for Play loops only): see « Play back Speed » above